ssg/HashDepot/README.md

 # HashDepot
 I seem to be implementing certain hash functions that are absent in .NET framework.
 I decided to converge them into a library.
-My goals are to have well-tested and Nuget package name is `HashDepot`.
-Currently supports FNV1, FNV1a and SipHash.
+My goals are to have well-tested and performant implementations.
+It currently supports FNV1, FNV1a and SipHash.

+To install it on NuGet:

+    Install-Package HashDepot

 ## FNV
 A straightforward implementation of FNV-1 and FNV-1a hash algorithm for .NET.
 Usage is very simple.
 For instance to calculate 32-bit FNV-1a hash of ASCII string "some string":